Vizzuality/half-earth-v3/_docs/scientists/precalculated-data.md

 # Precalculated data AOIs

+**Note:** Some of the layers and tables here might be deprecated or inexistent due to recent updates or cleaning processes in AGOL, but the described workflow might still be useful to understand the process behind the precalculations.

 ## Context
 The precalculated refers to the summary data that results from crossing a geometry with several data sources to obtain information in that area for biodiversity and other contextual layers.
 It uses the same steps than the AOIs, the only difference is that they are run beforehand and the data is stored in AGOL, instead of being run on the fly inside the platform.
 The main reason for this approach is that the size of these geometries is too big to be run in a timely way on the fly.